LINDA LELIS-HER

 XORR XIONG

-Being a 1.5 generation immigrant and a mental health advocate, Vang Xor is at a unique intersection that enable me to bridge both world in a way that’s not commonly done before.
+Being a 1.5 generation immigrant and a mental health advocate, Vang Xor is at a unique intersection that enables me to bridge both worlds in a way that’s not commonly done before.
 That’s the vision that he sees himself working for; his dream is to push for an intentional movement of mental health acceptance within his community.
 Mental wellness check-in should be a regular choice of conversation.
-He also plans on expanding his work to open up opportunity for voices from other marginalized community such as the AAPI queer communities.
+He also plans on expanding his work to open up opportunities for voices from other marginalized communities such as the AAPI queer.

 SUMMER VUE

 Summer, a second-generation Hmong, Lao, and Chinese American, continues to explore her identity as an Asian American as it relates to the deep political histories of this country.
 Her fashion design studies ignited a deep interest in environmental sustainability and ethics surrounding human rights.
-Summer aspires to leverage her expertise to foster conversations addressing crucial issues in underrepresented and marginalized communities through creative storytelling.
+Summer aspires to leverage her expertise to educate and engage individuals in conversations addressing crucial issues within underrepresented and marginalized communities through creative storytelling.

-She wants to explore innovative ways that cultures can both be preserved and shared with the world through art and design.
-When not immersed in her work, she finds joy in photography, cooking, art museums, and dancing at local DJ sets.
+She wants to explore innovative ways that cultures can both be preserved and shared through art and design.
+When not immersed in her work, she finds joy in soccer, photography, cooking, art museums, and dancing at local DJ sets.